wofsauge/IsaacDocs/docs/Room.md

 ### Is·Position·In·Room () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean IsPositionInRoom ( [Vector](Vector.md) Pos, float Margin ) {: .copyable aria-label='Functions' }
+Returns true, if the given position is inside the room.
+Margin is used as a radius around the position that also needs to be inside the room boundaries.
+The Room boundary is the position between the walkable area and the walls.
+Therefore, positions inside walls and the black void do count as "outside" the room.

 ___
 ### Is·Sacrifice·Done () {: aria-label='Functions' }